Yaugenkosach/Yesterday/Lirics.md

-Yesterday
+Yesterday,
-All my trobles seem so far away
+All my trobles seem so far away.